 This focus on habitat quality has produced results.
-Of the 3,800 acres protected, most are in areas identified by the Biological Survey as having significant biodiversity.
-These high-quality lands provide habitat for wide range of species, from game species to those that are endangered, threatened, or in greatest conservation need.
+Of the 4,320 acres protected, most have been in areas surveyed by the Biological Survey and identified as having significant biodiversity.
+These high-quality lands provide habitat for a wide range of species, from game species to those that are endangered, threatened, or in greatest conservation need.

-Biological Survey field work has identified populations of 21 rare species located wholly or partially on NTP NWR properties protected to date with OHF-funding.
-Protected species include:
+Biological Survey field work has identified populations of 26 rare species located wholly or partially on NTP NWR properties protected with OHF-funding.
+Benefited species include:

-Birds - greater prairie-chicken, marbled godwit, Wilson's phalarope, and yellow rail
+Birds - Baird's sparrow (endangered), Wilson's phalarope (threatened), greater prairie-chicken, marbled godwit, and yellow rail